-The right mental boost can get you across every finish line, writes Nandini Reddy.
+Having the right mental boost while running can get you across every finish line, writes Nandini Reddy.

 Being in a corral full of enthusiastic runners with the announcer calling time and music blaring and flags swinging, it’s only natural that you get pumped up and rush right out at a faster pace than you planned earlier.
 The swift start can hold for a while but you will tire out and eventually miss your goal time or even give up before the finish line.
 So is there a more efficient way to run?

 Yes, there is.
 Instead of bursting out of the gates you should run conservatively.
 Save your energy for the end and the last few miles will not seem as impossible as they do.
 So here is what you need to do in order to finish strong.

 The idea is to start at an easy pace and then speed up.
 As a rough guideline start at a pace that is 30 seconds slower than usual and then build up to your goal time.
 The longer the distance the more time you can reduce from your initial distance.
 As you slowly increase the speed your confidence builds.
 Going out too fast may cause you will hit fatigue fast as well.

 Break the distance into parts.
 Set a particular pace target for each part.
 The idea is the run the last few km at an even pace.
 Splitting the running distance is a great way to approach the course and finishing each section will boost your confidence level and take you across the final finish line with ease.